Put your security system to test today

 By now, we have understood what pen testing is.
 To move further, we need to understand who will perform a rigorous security check of an organization’s IT profile and the role of the professional in this task.
-A pen tester hired to find out the loopholes in a company’s IT infrastructure.
-The process starts with evaluations, analysis, internal and external assessments, looks for vulnerabilities, etc. Below is the role the tester conducts during the pen testing process.
+A pen tester is hired to find out the loopholes in a company’s IT infrastructure.
+The process starts with evaluations, analysis, internal and external assessments, looking for vulnerabilities, etc. Below are the actions the tester performs during the pen testing process:

 - Perform tests to identify weaknesses across systems and networks

-- Pen tester has complete access to a component of the system (which includes confidential data and information).
+- The pen tester has complete access to a component of the system (which includes confidential data and information).

 - Testing of internal security systems.